-By Mark Blumberg (May 15, 2012)
+By Mark Blumberg and Maddy Sawyer (April 29, 2019)

 A great deal has been written about legal compliance surrounding charities in Canada.
-Much of that material however, is highly specialized, hard to understand and sometimes esoteric.
-As a result, it can be extremely difficult for charities, employees and volunteers to focus in on the compliance issues that are generally most important for charities.
+Much of that material however, is highly specialized, hard to understand, and sometimes esoteric.
+As a result, it can be difficult for charities, employees and volunteers to focus in on the compliance issues that are generally most important for Canadian registered charities.